redhat-actions/openshift-tools-installer/README.md

 [![tag badge](https://img.shields.io/github/v/tag/redhat-actions/openshift-tools-installer)](https://github.com/redhat-actions/openshift-tools-installer/tags)
 [![license badge](https://img.shields.io/github/license/redhat-actions/openshift-tools-installer)](./LICENSE)

-**openshift-tools-installer** is a GitHub Action that downloads and installs OpenShift/Kubernetes client CLIs from [mirror.openshift.com](https://mirror.openshift.com/pub/openshift-v4/clients/) or from [github.com](https://github.com/), allowing you to easily use these tools in your Action workflows.
+**openshift-tools-installer** is a GitHub Action that downloads and installs OpenShift/Kubernetes client CLIs from [OpenShift Mirror](https://mirror.openshift.com/pub/openshift-v4/clients/) or from [GitHub](https://github.com/), allowing you to easily use these tools in your Action workflows.

 - Leverages the Actions cache so subsequent downloads are lightning fast
 - Supports all 3 major operating systems